 As an Amazon Associate I earn from qualifying purchases.

 - Use this recipe to make the chocolate shortbread crust.
 Plan on chilling this dough before rolling it out and baking.
 You can premake this crust as it will keep for several days before you add the cream filling.

 Making the Vanilla Bean Pastry Cream

-Using a medium bowl whisk the egg yolks and sugar until combined.
-Next whisk in the flour and cornstarch to combine and the mixture is smooth.
+- Using a medium mixing bowl whisk the egg yolks and sugar until combined.
+Next, whisk the flour and cornstarch together in a small bowl and add to eggs.
+Whisk until the mixture is smooth.

-In a medium saucepan, add the milk and the scraped vanilla bean and the bean and bring to a boil.
+- In a medium saucepan, add the milk, the scraped vanilla bean, and the bean pod; bring to a soft boil over medium heat.
 Next, remove the vanilla bean and slowly whisk the hot milk mixture into the egg mixture, keep whisking to prevent the egg yolks from curdling.

-Pour the milk mixture back into the medium saucepan and bring to a boil, stirring constantly.
+- Pour the milk mixture back into the medium saucepan and bring to a boil over medium heat, stirring constantly.
 Keep stirring until the mixture has thickened to a pudding consistency.
-Pour the pastry cream into a bowl and cover with plastic wrap.
-Chill until ready to use.
+This will take about 10 minutes.
+Pour the pastry cream into a small bowl and cover with plastic wrap.
+Chill for an hour or until ready to use.

 Making the Sweetened Whipped Cream

-Chill the tart for an hour, then remove the tart pan.
+- Chill the tart for an hour then slice and serve.

 - Store any leftover in the refrigerator lightly covered with plastic wrap for two days.